Prakruthi-G-H/Photography-portfolio/README.md

 # 📸 Photography Portfolio

-A personal photography portfolio website designed to showcase my best captured moments with a clean, responsive, and visually appealing UI, built using HTML and CSS.
+A responsive photography portfolio website built using **HTML5** and **CSS3** to showcase photographs in a clean, elegant, and user-friendly interface.
+The project demonstrates responsive web design principles and an organized image gallery layout.

 ## 🌟 Features